Royal Philharmonic Society: History

 In London, at a time when there were no permanent London orchestras, nor organised series of chamber music concerts, a group of thirty music professionals formed the Philharmonic Society of London on 6 February 1813.
-One of the most prominent members was the famous Polish composer and violinist in exile Feliks Janiewicz, in English often spelled as Felix Yaniewicz who is also the co-founder of the famous Edinburgh Festival.
 The idea was that by cooperating, they could build a stronger orchestra than by competing against one another.
 However, given the organization's choice to hold its concerts at the Argyll Rooms, it is likely that the society was initiated because of John Nash's bold urban redesign of Regent Street.
 In this way, the society would gain an impressive performing space once the old Argyll Rooms had to be rebuilt due to the Regent Street plan, and Prince regent George IV could promote classical music as a British institution and thereby improve his reputation.
 Concerts were held in the Argyll Rooms until it burned down in 1830.

-The Society's aim was "to promote the performance, in the most perfect manner possible of the best and most approved instrumental music".
-The first concert, on 8 March 1813, was presided over by Johann Peter Salomon, with Muzio Clementi at the piano and the violin prodigy Nicolas Mori as lead violinist, performing symphonies by Joseph Haydn and Ludwig van Beethoven.
-Among the founders were the pianist and violinist William Dance (who became the society's first director and treasurer until his death in 1840), composer Henry Bishop, and Charles Neate, a pianist and friend of Beethoven, who publicised Beethoven's music at the Society.
+The Society's aim was "to promote the performance, in the most perfect manner possible, of the best and most approved instrumental music".
+Among the founders were the pianist and violinist William Dance (who became the society's first secretary and later its treasurer), composer Henry Bishop, and Charles Neate, a pianist and friend of Beethoven, who publicised Beethoven's music at the Society.Another member was the famous Polish composer and violinist in exile Feliks Janiewicz, who is also the co-founder of the famous Edinburgh Festival.

+The first concert, on 8 March 1813, was presided over by Johann Peter Salomon, with Muzio Clementi at the piano, performing symphonies by Luigi Cherubini, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Joseph Haydn, Luigi Boccherini and Antonio Sacchini.
+That year, 8 concerts were performed, during the London season.